-This tutorial is all about the MERN stack.
+This tutorial is all about understanding the MERN stack.
 We’ll outline the basics of the MERN stack and demonstrate how to use it by developing a simple CRUD application from scratch.

-To show how the MERN stack works, we’ll first configure the server side by connecting Node.js and Express.js to MongoDB on the backend.
+To demonstrate how the MERN stack works, we’ll first configure the server side by connecting Node.js and Express.js to MongoDB on the backend.
 Then, we’ll create some APIs.
 After that, we’ll walk you through building the frontend, using React to build our user interfaces.
 Once both are complete, we’ll connect the frontend to the backend.

 The phrase MERN stack comprises the following technologies that allow for faster application development:

-Learning the MERN stack will help you become a full-stack developer.
-The demand for MERN stack developers is also high.
-However, it takes time to be a good MERN stack developer.
 So, before learning technologies like React or Node.js, it is important to ensure that your fundamentals are strong.
-A lot of developers fail to be good MERN stack developers because they lack the fundamental knowledge of JavaScript.
+Many developers fail to be good MERN stack developers because they lack the fundamental knowledge of JavaScript.

 This demo is designed to highlight the MERN setup.
 The objective is to develop a simple project with the best possible structure so that you can use it as a boilerplate and elevate your MERN stack projects to meet industry standards.